Skip to main content

 1. The phone rings.
 The AI answers in under one second — often before the caller hears a full ring.

-2. The AI greets the caller with your custom greeting: "Thank you for calling Sunshine Dental, this is the VocaDent assistant.
+2. The AI greets the caller with your custom greeting: "Thank you for calling Sunshine Plumbing, this is the VocaDent assistant.
 How can I help you today?"

-3. The caller states their need: "I need to schedule a cleaning for next week."
+3. The caller states their need: "I have a leaking water heater and need someone out today."

-4. The AI understands the intent (appointment booking) and begins gathering the needed information — patient name, preferred date/time, insurance provider, whether they're a new or existing patient.
+4. The AI understands the intent (emergency service request) and begins gathering the needed information — caller name, address, severity of the issue, preferred service window, whether they're a new or existing customer.

 5. Throughout the conversation, the AI follows your routing rules.
 If the caller has an emergency, it can transfer to an on-call number.
 If they ask about pricing, it references your fee schedule.
 If it can't handle something, it captures the information and flags it for follow-up.